Whalley, Lancashire: Transport

 There are hourly trains from Whalley railway station to Blackburn and Manchester Victoria running over the imposing Whalley Viaduct.
 These are operated by Northern.
 There are also bus services to Accrington, Blackburn, Burnley, Clitheroe, Longridge, Skipton from the village's central street and Whalley Bus Station.

 Bus services are operated by Blackburn Bus Company, Burnley Bus Company & Vision Bus.
 The small bus station consists of three stands for buses heading south.
 Buses heading north, towards Clitheroe and beyond, use the bus stop located almost opposite, on King Street, the main street running through the village.

 Sport

 A local club staged speedway meetings at Dean's Pleasure Grounds in the end of the 1920s.
 The track was very small and only two riders were allowed to race at any one time.
 A contemporary photo shows the track on flat land adjacent to a river and the showground with a helter skelter.
 Today there are sports facilities including tennis courts, football pitches, a bowling green and cricket ground.
 In 1867, Whalley hosted the first Roses Match between Lancashire County Cricket Club and Yorkshire County Cricket Club at Station Road.

+The second stage of the Tour of Britain Women's cycle race passed through Whalley in 2026.